 LG is covering most of the HDR (high dynamic range) bases with its TVs.
 The OLED models have three formats built in (as well as Dolby Vision IQ we mentioned earlier) so there won't be many devices or HDR content that they won't be compatible with.

 HDR10 is the standard format at the moment, although Samsung and Panasonic's support for HDR10+ may change that.

 HLG is the type of HDR that broadcasters will use when they launch HDR channels.
 It's not so useful now, but given that most of us keep the same TV for years, it's good to know that it will work with new channels.

 Unlike HDR10, Dolby Vision costs the manufacturer a licence fee to use.
 Cost aside, the key difference between it and HDR10 is metadata – this is the data that makes up the quality of the picture.
 HDR10 gets one dump of information for every film and TV show compatible with HDR; this means the HDR version of what you're watching will be the same regardless of the TV it's being displayed on.

 Dolby Vision, on the other hand, can react to what's on screen by accounting for the brightness, colour and contrast of different TVs.

-TVs get smarter every year, and the ThinQ technology that debuted in 2018 is still favoured in 2020.
-ThinQ-enabled TVs will be able to control other LG appliances, so your TV would alert you when your washing is done, or it could display the contents of your fridge.
+TVs get smarter every year, and the ThinQ technology that debuted in 2018 is still favoured in LG's 2022 TVs.
+ThinQ-enabled TVs will be able to control other LG appliances, so your TV can alert you when your washing is done, or it might display the contents of your fridge.